Chun-Xian/Mailmaster/README.md

 whatever twice the value of UPDATE_MINUTES (around 10 minutes) is set to at the top of Code.gs.

-(Note that Google only allows certain values for UPDATE_MINUTES;
+(Note that Google only allows certain values for UPDATE_MINUTES)
- It can also be 5 or 10)